tuttoaposto/GitPush/How_to_GitClone.md

 2. In my forked repo page, copy the clone URL: https://github.com/rdpeng/ExData_Plotting1.git

-3. Go to GitBash, Change directory to where you want the cloned repo to be cd 'C:\Users\Administrator\RFolder\ExpDataAnalysis'
+3. Go to GitBash, change directory to where you want the cloned repo to be cd 'C:\Users\Administrator\RFolder\ExpDataAnalysis'

 4. Clone repo to local machine with the clone URL
 git clone 'https://github.com/rdpeng/ExData_Plotting1.git'

-5. Now files in the forked repo are copied to a sub-directory named after the original repo (ExData_Plotting1)
+5. Now files in the forked repo are copied to a sub-directory named after the original repo
+   i.e. C:\Users\Administrator\RFolder\ExpDataAnalysis\ExData_Plotting1

 6. Move files to be pushed to the directory created in step 5

 7. Add file(s) to be pushed
-git add *.png *.R	#### all png and R files
+git add *.png *.R    *** all png and R files  ***

 8. Commit file(s)
 git commit -m 'first commit'